karemfaisal/CB-Boost/README.md

 # CB-Boost
-This repository contains an engine that utilize Carbon Black EDR for boosting its IR and detection capabilities.
+CB-Boost is a tool utilized Carbon Black API to run Incident response actions, and detection use cases that requires automation.

+CB-Boost's detection use cases are not meant to be full detection use cases, but it only contains what requires programmatically analysis of the output of certain use cases.
+To create a simple use case just do it using watchlists.

+CB-Boost's IR capabilities is coming soon!.

-### Engine Capabilities
+## Engine Capabilities

+### Detection uses cases
 * [x] Detect DLL sideLoading/SearchOrderHijacking depending on
   * [x] DLL Path
   * [x] Process Path

-### How to use
+### Incident response
+Coming Soon!

+## How it works?

 1. Update CB config "CB.conf" with CB EDR data.
-2. Add any additonal data to the DLLSideLoading csv
+2. for DLL Sideloading/SearchOrderHijacking,  Add any additional data to the DLLSideLoading csv file.
 3. run the tool

 ```shell